About the test (in Norwegian)

 - Språkprøven (before Sept.
 2005) is equivalent to level B1

 - Level B2 provides a basis for admission to higher education

 The test can be adapted in various ways.
 You can adjust the sound on the headphones and the size of the test text on the computer at the test centre.
 You do not need to apply for this beforehand.
 You can use the practice tests to find out how this works in advance.

 If you have a visual or hearing impairment, you need to apply to your test centre to take a version of the test that is adapted for those who are blind, visually impaired or sign language users.

 If you have dyslexia, a speech impairment or are dealing with trauma, you may also be entitled to take an adapted version of the test.

 You must contact your test centre as soon as possible, but no later than three days after you register for the test.

 You will also need to have a letter from a doctor, psychologist, the Educational and Psychological Counselling Service or a speech therapist, which you must attach to the application for special adaptations.

-Special adaptations can entail extra time, sitting alone whilst taking the test, or taking an oral version of the test.
+Special adaptations can entail extra time, or sitting alone whilst taking the test.